react-navigation/react-navigation.github.io/docs/stack-navigator.md

   The function receives the following properties in it's argument:

-  - `progress`- Reanimated nodes representing the progress of the animation:
+  - `current` - Values for the current screen:
-    - `current`: Progress value of the current screen (the screen which owns this header).
+    - `progress` - Progress value of the current screen (the screen which owns this header).
-    - `next` - Progress value for the screen after this one in the stack.
-This can be `undefined` in case the screen animating is the last one.
+  - `next` - Values for the screen after this one in the stack.
+This can be `undefined` in case the screen animating is the last one:
+    - `progress` - Progress value of the next screen.
   - `layouts` - Layout measurements for various items we use for animation.
 Each layout object contain `height` and `width` properties.
     - `screen` - Layout of the whole screen.
     - `title` - Layout of the title element.
 Might be `undefined` when not rendering a title.